aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Dispatching actions

 So far we've just created an action and registered it by several means.
 Now let's look at how we can actually execute one of them to trigger the next state change.
-We can use the store method `dispatchAction` to exactly do that.
+We can use the store method `dispatch` to exactly do that.
 In below example, the function `dispatchDemo`, can be called with an argument `nextFramework`.
-Inside we call `store.dispatchAction`, passing it the action itself and all subsequent parameters required.
+Inside we call `store.dispatch`, passing it the action itself and all subsequent parameters required.
+Alternatively we can also provide the previously registered name instead.

 <code-listing heading="Dispatching an action">
   <source-code lang="TypeScript">